Generic Name: oseltamivir (os el TAM ih veer)

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if your next dose is less than 2 hours away.
-Do not take extra medicine to make up the missed dose.
+Use the medicine as soon as you can, but skip the missed dose if your next dose is due in less than 2 hours.
+Do not use two doses at one time.

 What happens if I overdose?